 This course is for anyone involved in maintenance and reliability engineering tasks.
 It will be particularly useful for reliability, process and maintenance engineers as well as asset management professionals.

-Alister Krebs has over 30 years' experience in Asset Integrity and Reliability management, gained within the power generation and onshore/offshore hydrocarbon supply and processing industries.
-He has worked at a senior level both onshore and offshore for major contractors and clients, and has acquired extensive experience in the development and implementation Maintenance and Integrity Management Systems.
+He has worked at a senior level both onshore and offshore for major contractors and clients and has acquired extensive experience in the development and implementation of Asset Maintenance and Integrity Management Systems and Safety Case documents applicable to offshore Oil & Gas installations, including Formal Safety Assessment and EERA (Emergency Evacuation Rescue Analysis).

 Day one - introduction to reliability-based maintenance concepts